DCotterill/halixia-hugo/content/ma/request-flexibility-2149.md

 layout: static
 ---

-Learn about your right to request flexible working
+Learn about your right to request flexible working.

 Empower yourself by learning about your right to request flexible working arrangements, fostering work-life balance and better family dynamics.